-1. Parents referred to SoonerStart are afforded the right to confidentiality of personally identifiable information, including the right to written Notice of, and written consent to, the exchange of that information among agencies, consistent with State and Federal laws.

-- 2. SoonerStart's confidentiality policies and procedures apply to the personally identifiable information of a child and that child's family that: - A. Is contained in early intervention records collected, used, or maintained by SoonerStart; - B. Applies from the point in time when the child is referred for early intervention services until the date when SoonerStart is no longer required to maintain or no longer maintains that information under applicable Federal and State laws. - 3.
-SoonerStart ensures the protection of the confidentiality of any personally identifiable data, information, and records collected, and maintained by SoonerStart. - 4.
+- 1. Parents referred to SoonerStart are afforded the right to confidentiality of personally identifiable information, including the right to written Notice of, and written consent to, the exchange of that information among agencies, consistent with State and Federal laws. - 2.
+SoonerStart's confidentiality policies and procedures apply to the personally identifiable information of a child and that child's family that: - A. is contained in early intervention records collected, used, or maintained by SoonerStart; - B. applies from the point in time when the child is referred for early intervention services until the later of when SoonerStart is no longer required to maintain or no longer maintains that information under applicable Federal and State laws. - 3.
+SoonerStart ensures the protection of the confidentiality of any personally identifiable data, information, and records collected, maintained by SoonerStart. - 4.
 SoonerStart's policy for protecting the privacy of children and families is aligned with the Family Educational Rights and Privacy Act (FERPA), as required under IDEA, 34 C.F.R. §303.401, and which is incorporated herein by reference. - 5.
-The SoonerStart Service Coordinator ensures the family is aware of the SoonerStart's confidentiality of records policies by providing the family, in writing and verbally, the SoonerStart Parent Rights and Procedural Safeguard document. - 6.
+The SoonerStart Service Coordinator provides, in writing and verbally, a parent's rights with regard to the confidentiality of early intervention records. - 6.
 SoonerStart and contractors must protect personally identifiable information which is collected, used, or maintained concerning a child enrolled in SoonerStart, the child's parent, or another family member.

-(Authority: 20 U.S.C. §§1232g, 1439(a)(2), and 1442; 34 C.F.R. §303.401-402)
+(Authority: 20 U.S.C. §§1232q, 1439(a)(2), and 1442; 34 C.F.R. §303.401-402)